aramansell/qi/README.md

    - Attitude/Personality (how they behave and communicate during interviews)
    - Knowledge (what they know about the quality issue being investigated)
 3. Each staff member will only reveal information from their knowledge section
+4. **Save Scenario**: Once you have created all staff members, save the complete scenario
+5. **Load Scenario**: Load previously saved scenarios to modify or reuse

 ### Resident Mode
 1. Switch to "Resident" mode
+2. **Select Scenario**: Choose from available training scenarios created by training managers
-2. Select a staff member from the list to interview
+3. Select a staff member from the scenario to interview
-3. Ask questions about processes and quality issues
+4. Ask questions about processes and quality issues
-4. Switch between staff members at any time
+5. Switch between staff members at any time
-5. Each staff member maintains their own conversation history
+6. Each staff member maintains their own conversation history
-6. Use "Clear All Conversations" button to reset all interview data (keeps staff members)
+7. Use "Clear All Conversations" button to reset all interview data (keeps scenario)

 ### Summary Mode
 View all interviews organized by staff member to review gathered information and identify quality improvement opportunities.